smashgg/developer-portal/docs/authentication.md

 ## Using the Token

-The token must be sent in any API request to our servers by setting the Authorization header as follows: (replace \[token\] with your own)
+The token must be sent in any API request to our servers by setting the Authorization header as follows: (replace \[token\] with your token)

 ```
 Authorization: Bearer [token]
 ```

-You will also need this token for making requests in the [API Explorer](/explorer)
+You will also need a token for making requests in the [API Explorer](/explorer)

 ![image4](https://imgur.com/WZjuFCE.png)